-When we join with Mary as Beloved Disciples at the foot of the cross, I am convinced that God will grant each of us the grace to open our hearts to the suffering we are most called to touch with compassion and love.
-For it is from the cross of Jesus, and with Mary, that we are sent in mission, and it is at the foot of that cross that each of us is invited to ask: To whom am I sent?
+"Dead men and women walking" in prisons, on death row.
+5. Mary at the Foot of the Cross as Jesus Dies (Jn.
+19:25-27) Innocent victims of natural disasters, famine, violence, power...
+6. Mary Receives Jesus Dead in her Arms Families receive the bodies of children who die of preventable diseases, of starvation, or who are killed in war.
+7. Mary Sees Jesus Laid in the Tomb Witnesses for truth, justice and peace are silenced.
+When we join with Mary as Beloved Disciples at the foot of the Cross, I am convinced that God will grant each of us the grace to open our hearts to the suffering we are most called to touch with compassion and love.
+For it is from the Cross of Jesus, and with Mary, that we are sent in mission, and it is at the foot of that Cross that each of us is invited to ask: To whom am I sent?
 For Further Reading:

 The Seven Sorrows of Mary: A Meditative Guide, by Joel Giallanza, C.S.C.
-(Ave Maria Press, 2008)

-Life of the Beloved, by Henri Nouwen

-Fr.
-Tom Smith, C.S.C., currently serving as Novice Director at the District of East Africa's Novitiate in Lake Saaka, Uganda, has committed much of his life to the people in East Africa.
+(Ave Maria Press.
+2008) Life of the Beloved, by Henri Nouwen Fr.
+Tom Smith, C.S.C., currently serves as the Director of the Holy Cross Novitiate in Lake Saaka, Uganda.
+He has committed much of his life to the people in East Africa.
 Ordained in 1972, Fr.
 Tom ministered six years in Uganda, returning to the United States in 1978 to serve as Rector and Superior at Moreau Seminary.
 In 1985, Fr.
 Tom returned to East Africa where he served as District Superior, Formation Staff Member, and Pastoral Associate.
 He returned to the United States in 2001 to lead the Holy Cross Mission Center, completing that assignment in June 2010 at which time he returned to East Africa.

-A publication of the Congregation of Holy Cross, United States Province of Priests and Brothers Office of Development P.O.
-Box 765, Notre Dame, Indiana 46556-0765 www.holycrossusa.org development@holycrossusa.org
+A publication of the Congregation of Holy Cross,

+United States Province of Priests and Brothers

+Office of Development

+P.O.
+Box 765, Notre Dame, Indiana 46556-0765

+www.holycrossusa.org

+development@holycrossusa.org

-Mission and the Cross by Rev. Thomas Smith, C.S.C.
+Beloved by Fr.
+Thomas Smith, C.S.C.